ccfu0321/dp-starj/README.md

 │   └───Graph
 │   └───SSB
 └───query
+└───techrep
 ```
 `./code` stores the codes.

 `./data` stores graph and SSB datasets.

 `./query` stores the queries used in the experiments of the paper.

+`./techrep` stores the technical report of the paper.

 ## Prerequisites